 In that same year, the Society established a permanent base with the purchase of property in the Leith area of Edinburgh.
 Known as The Vaults, the site came complete with extensive wine cellars said to date from the 12th century and still acts as company headquarters today.
 Additional properties were acquired in 1996 and 2004 while the organisation has since grown to include branches in Australia, Japan, Germany, India, South Africa and the USA, with membership spanning the entire globe.

 Bottlings are rather unique as distillery names are left undisclosed as a rule.
-Instead, each offering is named for it’s flavour profile.
+Instead, each offering is named for its flavour profile.
 For instance, here I have a sample from an Islay distillery which goes by the name ‘Honey and Vanilla Smoke’.
 For the curious amongst us however, further information can be obtained with a little digging – each bottling carries a numbering code, which in this case is 53.242.
 The code relates first to the distillery, with 53 being the code for Caol Ila, and 242 being the number of casks bottled thus far from this Islay giant.
-Aged for 7 years, this single malt was bottled at 58.4% and made available to society members for £56 a bottle.
+Aged for 7 years, this single malt was bottled at 58.4% and made available to society members for £56.

 Smell: Peat Smoke and Charcoal with Vanilla Cream, Lemon Meringue, Honey and Biscuit.

 Taste: Sea Salt and Pepper, Honey, Vanilla, Spice and Fiery Peat Smoke.